jukent/pythia-foundations/_sources/foundations/github/basic-git.md

     Create sample.py
 ```

 which shows the last few commits on this branch, including the commit number, author, timestamp, and commit message.
-You can page down to see the rest of the history!
+You can page down to see the rest of the history
+or just press `Q` to exit `git log`!

 ```{note}
 Every commit has a unique hexadecimal checksum code like `7dca0292467e4bbd73643556f83fd1c52b5c113c`.
 Your history will look a little different from the above!